brettz9/jamilih/README.md

     1. Specify types of allowable properties on attributes object in JSON Schema.
     1. Allow for fragments and other out-of-place objects
     1. Get working with JSONEditor

+## For developers

+To build the source code, you may use the latest version of npm (7) and the minimum version of Node in the `engines` field of `package.json`.
+No special operating system should be required.

+1. Run `npm install` to ensure devDependencies are installed
+1. Run `npm run rollup`
+1. See the results in the `dist` folder

+Note to browser add-on reviewers, the `dist/jml-es-noinnerh.js` file is the one copied into the add-on (it strips out `innerHTML` capabilities for security reasons and for simplification of the review process).